 What have been the main developments for Maestro Digital Mine, and how has the company performed in 2024?

 Maestro has continued to experience rapid growth in 2024, and we have been internally improving our systems to take advantage of that growth and reallocate it back into new innovations.
-Our focus this year is the release of Duetto Analytics, an on-premises software that addresses the maintenance elements for mining equipment to keep up with efficiency, productivity, and safety standards.
+Our focus has been the release of Duetto Analytics, an on-premises software that addresses the maintenance elements for mining equipment to keep up with efficiency, productivity, and safety standards.
 Duetto Analytics acts as a bridge between Industrial Internet of Things (IIoT) devices and critical decision-making processes addressing the health of the underground devices without going underground.
 Utilizing proactive and predictive maintenance strategies ensures that only accurate and relevant data informs maintenance schedules and operational decisions, and the proactive approach minimizes unplanned downtimes, extends equipment life, and enhances overall efficiency.
 We expect to officially launch the Duetto Analytics product in Q1 2025; whereafter we will focus on designing new sensor technologies to extend the life and accuracy for the hostile underground environment.

 Have you seen any cases where AI is successfully being used in the mining sector, and is Maestro considering incorporating AI into its products?